Implementing Celery for Async Polling in DSR Pipelines

 Step 3: Deterministic Retry Semantics & Fallback Routing

-The retry_backoff=True and retry_backoff_max=3600 parameters prevent thundering herd scenarios during upstream API degradation.
-Crucially, every retry attempt preserves the original request context via task.request.id, maintaining the immutable audit trails required by GDPR Article 17 and CCPA compliance mandates.
+The retry_backoff and retry_backoff_max parameters are passed to the @app.task() decorator (not as class-level attributes on a Task subclass).
+Every retry attempt preserves the original request context via self.request.id, maintaining the immutable audit trails required by GDPR Article 17 and CCPA compliance mandates.

 import time